brandtam/sanity-sveltekit-shopify-starter/README.md

 NOTE: This project is intended to be a learning tool for developers who want to learn how to use Sveltekit, Sanity and Shopify together.
 In particular, it is intended to represent a specific use case where you already have a Sveltekit project driven by Sanity and you want to add Shopify to manage cart and checkout.
 This is not the only way to use Sanity and Shopify together.
 It is simply one way and it gets you quickly to the point where you can start experimenting and learning.

-The product Schemas portrayed in the embedded studio here came from Sanity and the [`Sanity Connect App`](https://apps.shopify.com/sanity-connect).
+Most of the included schemas in the embedded studio here came from Sanity and the [`Sanity Connect App`](https://www.sanity.io/docs/sanity-connect-for-shopify).
+There's a lot of useful information in the Sanity docs and I highly recommend reading through them.

 ## Creating the project